apache/iotdb/docs/Development.md

 #### Pull Request

-1. Fork the Github repository at https://github.com/apache/incubator-iotdb if you haven’t done already
+1. Fork the Github repository at https://github.com/apache/incubator-iotdb if you haven’t done already.
 2. Clone your fork, create a new branch, push commits to the branch.
 3. Please add documentation and tests to explain/cover your changes.
 Run all tests with [How to test](https://github.com/thulab/iotdb/wiki/How-to-test-IoTDB) to verify your change.